French

 FRN 380af Topics in French Cultural Studies-Les Annees Folles (4 Credits)

-We enter "les années folles" in Paris in this advanced culture class, taught in French.
-During the Roaring Twenties, jazz sizzled, Montmartre shimmied, and Joséphine Baker’s Danse sauvage mesmerized crowds at the Music-Hall des Champs Elysées.
-Song, literature, dance, poetry, painting, the arts aligned to form an (in)coherent, (inter)national cultural proclamation.
-How might we interpret this riveting period today?
-The class will discuss the roles of women, writers, soldiers, African Americans and others in “modern” French society at the end of the Great War.
-Students will be expected to complete twelve hours of reading and written reflection per week. {F}{H}{L}
+This class enters "les années folles" in Paris in this advanced culture class, taught in French.
+During the Roaring Twenties, jazz sizzled, Montmartre shimmied and Joséphine Baker’s Danse sauvage mesmerized crowds at the Music-Hall des Champs Elysées.
+Song, literature, dance, poetry, painting and the arts aligned to form an (in)coherent, (inter)national cultural proclamation.
+How might people interpret this riveting period today?
+The class discusses the roles of women, writers, soldiers, African Americans and others in “modern” French society at the end of the Great War.
+Restrictions: FRN 380 may be repeated once with a different topic. {F}{H}{L}

 Fall, Spring, Variable